mustafah15/coding-challenge/README.md

 ## todos
 - [ ] add more e2e test
+- [ ] make the CI tests faster by removing kafka
 - [ ] if there enough domain information abstract order into a separate domain class